d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 A quick note on the covariance is that it only measures these linear relationships.
 More complex relationships like $X = Y^2$ where $Y$ is randomly chosen from $\{-2,-1,0,1,2\}$ with equal probability can be missed.
 Indeed a quick computation shows that these random variables have covariance zero, despite one being a deterministic function of the other.

 For continuous random variables, much the same story holds.
-At this point, we are pretty comfortable with doing the transition between discrete and continuous, so we will provide the continuous analogue of :eqref:`cov-def` without any derivation.
+At this point, we are pretty comfortable with doing the transition between discrete and continuous, so we will provide the continuous analogue of :eqref:`eq_cov_def` without any derivation.

 $$
 \sigma_{XY} = \int_{\mathbb{R}^2} (x-\mu_X)(y-\mu_Y)p(x,y) \;dx \;dy.